-MassDEP will focus on the following longer-term goals and deliverables to remove barriers to clean energy development at the sites and facilities it regulates, advancing the Patrick-Murray Administration's clean energy goals for 2020 and 2050.
+MassDEP will focus on the following longer-term goals and deliverables to remove barriers to clean energy development at the sites and facilities it regulates, advancing the state's clean energy goals for 2020 and 2050.

 1. Organic Waste Diversion and Renewable Energy:

 - In conjunction with public and private sector partners, ensure that at least three anaerobic digestion / Combined Heat and Power (CHP) projects are operating by 2014, and monitor environmental performance to determine best practices.

 - By 2020, achieve the Commonwealth's goal of diverting 350,000 tons per year of organic material from landfills and incinerators by boosting use of anaerobic digestion, CHP, recycling, and composting facilities.